quartiq/stabilizer/hitl/README.md

 **Note**: In order to ensure application security, all HITL runs must first be approved by a Quartiq representative before execution.

-# Hardware Configuration
+# Configuration
-Stabilizer is configured with an ethernet connection to a router.
-The router runs a DHCP server for the local network, and Stabilizers MAC address has been assigned to the unique host name of `gonnigan.ber.quartiq.de`.
+* Stabilizer is configured with an ethernet connection to a router.
+The router runs a DHCP server for the local network, and ensures that the Stabilizer used for these tests is available under the hostname `stabilizer-hitl`.
+* An MQTT broker is running at the hostname `mqtt`.

 # HITL Workflow
 The private HITL repository does the following: